Mission

 Literary Mission

-Please see our Submissions page for more information about what we are interested in publishing.
+Please see our Submissions page for information on our publishing interests.

-Beginning with TFR 46.2, copies of our print issues are sent to agents who represent literary fiction and nonfiction at the following agencies: William Morris Endeavor, The Frances Goldin Literary Agency, Creative Artists Agency, The Friedrich Agency, Trellis Literary Management, & The Book Group.
+In support of emerging writers, our print issues are sent to agents who represent literary fiction and nonfiction at the following agencies: William Morris Endeavor, The Frances Goldin Literary Agency, Creative Artists Agency, The Friedrich Agency, Trellis Literary Management, & The Book Group.
+We nominate for The Pushcart Prize and submit work to all of the annual poetry and prose anthologies.

 logo for CLMP